sigursoft/docker-ubuntu/README.md

 docker-ubuntu
 =============

-Ubuntu image with minimal set of packages.
+Ubuntu 18.04 image with minimal set of usefull packages.